JuliaWeb/WebSockets.jl/README.md

 # WebSockets.jl - Julia 0.7 branch

 *Current state 22/7-18*:
 It is possible to run the examples with some tweaking.
+HTTP.Response (200) has changed behaviour, so examples are not working fully.
-HttpServer support is working if you 'check out' a rapidly changing set of branches and pull requests on HttpServer and dependencies.
+HttpServer support may work if you 'check out' a rapidly changing set of branches and pull requests on HttpServer and dependencies.

-HttpServer support is deprecated and may be fully removed without further warning.
+HttpServer support is deprecated and will be fully removed without further warning when HTTP examples are fully working.

-Tests conversion to 0.7 is still rudimentary.
+Tests still include HttpServer tests and therefore fail.

 *Release version*: